InfosystemAGSwitzerland/StandardInterfaces/README.md

 ## Getting Started

 Clone the github repository and load the OpenAPI files into your favorite API tester.
-Speak with us for access to a test environment.
+Speak with Infosystem about access to a test environment.
-You may use the

 ### Prerequisites